1.7 Six weeks in -- returning to smartphone (but not as before)

 In a personal way, I rediscovered the joy of reading.
 If I returned to my smartphone, would I stop reading books?

 There’s only one way to find out.
-I switched my SIM card back into my smartphone (a Google Pixel 5a) and put my basic Kyocera DuraXV Extreme phone for sale on eBay.
-With this move, I began the second phase of my experiment: living with a stripped down smartphone.
+I switched my SIM card back into my smartphone and put my basic phone up for sale on eBay.
+With this move, I began the second phase of my experiment: living with a stripped-down smartphone.

 My adjusted rules

 Even though I’d returned to the smartphone, I still wanted to keep many of the previous rules I’d set.
-As I said, when new technologies come out, they often undergo an adjustment period as we try to figure out how to best integrate them into our lives, what boundaries we set for them, and so on.
-It’s not too unlike figuring out the best route to commute to work.
-I spent many mornings trying out different combinations of car + train + bike before settling on the commute I prefer the most.
+As I said, when new technologies come out, they often undergo an adjustment period as we try to figure out how to best integrate them into our lives, what boundaries we should set for them, and so on.
+It’s not too unlike figuring out the most efficient route to commute to work.
+I spent many mornings trying out different combinations of car + train + bike before settling on the commute I prefer the most (see http://y2u.be/FxMU3pP1bLE).
 Same with my smartphone rules here.
-Consider this a phase two of my rules.
+Consider this phase two of my rules.

-Here’s a reassessment of my initial rules, with my notes about whether to keep, modify, or drop the rules:
+Here’s a reassessment of my initial rules, with my notes about whether to keep, modify, or drop them:

 Use a dumb phone instead of a smartphone

-- Modify — switch back to a smartphone but strip it down to essential apps only.
+- Modify—switch back to a smartphone but strip it down to essential apps only.
 Get rid of social and news apps on your phone.
-Social media apps are what require constant checking, which is the behavior to avoid.
-Basically, remove any motive to be constantly reading your phone except email.
+Apps for social media require constant checking, which should be avoided.
+Basically, get rid of any motive to be constantly reading your phone except email.
 Keep other practices from before as well: remove work email but not calendar or work access.
-Remove work chat, groups.
+Remove work chat groups.